Baza-Foundation/Baza-Docker/README.md

 [discord.gg/De92vhVD2m](https://discord.gg/De92vhVD2m)

-NOTE: If you are running the container with --user flag and using a host directory to mount volume, you should create the directory first with same user ownership or change ownership of the directory to avoid failed to create directory error.
+NOTE: If you are running the container with --user flag and using a host directory to mount volume.
+You should create the directory first with same user ownership or change ownership of the directory to avoid `failed to create directory error`.